-The Netherlands has a developed economy and has been playing a special role in the European economy for many centuries, also being one of the founding members of what will later become European Union.
+The Netherlands has a developed economy and has been playing a special role in the European economy for many centuries.
+In more recent decades, it was one of the founding members of what would later become the European Union.

 The Netherlands has the 17th-largest economy in the world.
-The Dutch location gives its prime access to markets in the UK and Germany, with the port of Rotterdam being the largest port in Europe.
+The Dutch location gives it prime access to markets in the UK and Germany, with the port of Rotterdam being the largest port in Europe.
+For a long time, Holland was among the most prosperous countries in the world.

-Long time among the most prosperous countries and maybe even most prosperous at certain point, this trading powerhouse and one of the most dense populated places on Earth, has an income tax rate (income tax plus mandatory pension, social security and state funded medical care payments, all of which are a percentage of income up to a maximum) of 52% for people under the age 65, on all income over €66.000.
-Its government also charges capital gains tax of 25%, land transfer tax of 6 percent and inheritance tax of up to 40%.
+This trading powerhouse, and one of the most densely populated places on Earth, has an income tax rate (income tax plus mandatory pension, social security and state-funded medical care payments, all of which are a percentage of income up to a maximum) of 52% for people under the age of 65 on all income over €66,000.
+The government also charges a capital gains tax of 25%, a land transfer tax of 2%, and an inheritance tax of up to 40%.

 Belgium’s strongly globalized economy and its transport infrastructure are integrated with the rest of Europe.
 Its location at the heart of a highly industrialized region helped make it the world’s 15th largest trading nation.

-One of the few German speaking countries in the world is one of the most developed, like every other German speaking country.
-It also demands from its people to pay for that privilege, as tax rates stand at 55%.
+One of the few German-speaking countries in the world is also one of the most developed, just like every other German-speaking country.
+Austria also demands that its people pay for that privilege, as tax rates stand at 55%.

-Aside from the high-income tax rate, it also has a social security rate of 18%, bonus payments are charged 6%t, and capital gains tax is at 25%.
+Aside from the high-income tax rate, it also has a social security rate of 18%, bonus payments are charged at a rate of 6%, and capital gains tax is 25%.
 Austria is the 12th richest country in the world in terms of GDP per capita, has a well-developed social market economy, and a high standard of living.

-With its capital being home to more millionaires than any other city on the globe, Japan is with Israel, only Asian amongst high tax countries, with a tax rate of 55,95% on income.
+Many contribute Japan’s success to their legendary work ethic.
+With its capital being home to more millionaires than any other city on the globe, Japan is the only Asian country amongst high tax countries with a tax rate of 55.95% on income.

 Sweden has a taxation system for income from work that combines an income tax (paid by the employee) with social security contributions (employers contributions) that are paid by the employer.
-Though Swedes may be taxed heavily, sales on residential properties are exempted from taxation there.
+Though Swedes may be taxed heavily, sales of residential properties are exempted from taxation there.